BitrustProject/TokenContract/BiTrust-Token-whitepaper.md

 ## **Reward**

-Since QTT is new token , following cases will be rewarded:
+Since BTT is new token , following cases will be rewarded:

 it is welcome for user to introduce BTT and biTrust.top